Club + Resort Business

 Whether it's a hurricane in the Southeast, wildfires across the West, or tornadoes in the Central parts of the country, Mother Nature can wreak havoc on clubs and communities.
 People coming together to help in the aftermath will never cease to amaze me and warm my heart.

-By Rob Thomas, Editor-in-Chief, Club + Resort Business | November 26, 2024
+By Rob Thomas, Contributing Writer, Club + Resort Business | November 26, 2024

 Long before Hurricane Helene reached the Big Bend region of Florida’s Gulf Coast, rain began to fall in North Carolina.
 And it didn’t stop.